Zion Half Marathon Details

 Bring Your Own Bag

-In our ongoing effort to eliminate waste during our races, our expos are bagless events.
-We encourage you to BYOB (bring your own bag) to hold your bib, race shirt, and any goodies you pick up from the race expo!
+In our ongoing effort to eliminate waste we encourage you to bring your own bag to hold your bib, race shirt, and any goodies you pick up at the expo.

 Parking and Shuttles

 The race begins in the town of Virgin, UT where Camino Del Rio & Kolob Terrace Rd. converge onto Highway 9.

 For those of you driving yourself to the start there is a slight change.
 Parking will be about 1 mile away on side streets.
 We will have shuttles that will pick you up and bring you to the start line.
 If you put Camino Del Rio in your GPS (the start line of the race) then you will be directed by a parking crew and signs as you get closer.
 See the map for reference.
 We realize it is a bit of an inconvenience, but plan to walk a short distance (a few hundred yards) from your vehicle to the shuttle pickup spot.
 Following the race, runners will be shuttled back to your car.

 Runners staying in Springdale should plan to take the shuttle race morning to the start line.
 Those who have signed up for this optional shuttle will be picked up from the following locations: